Microservices Architecture

 Shared Libraries Breaking Bounded Contexts

-Teams create shared libraries for “reuse.”
-Services depend on these libraries.
+Teams create shared libraries for "reuse."
 When libraries change, all dependent services must redeploy.
-You’ve lost independent deployability.

 Distributed Monolith

-Services depend so tightly on each other that they can’t change independently.
-Every change requires coordinating deployments across multiple services.
-You have distributed system complexity without distributed system benefits.
+Services depend so tightly on each other that they can't change independently.
+Every change requires coordinating deployments.

 Solution: Redesign service boundaries.
-Services should be loosely coupled.
-Use asynchronous messaging for coordination.
+Use asynchronous messaging.
 Accept eventual consistency.

 Chatty Communication

-Solution: Coarsen APIs.
-Services should have coarse-grained interfaces that minimize round trips.
-Or cache frequently accessed data locally (accepting eventual consistency).
+Solution: Coarsen APIs with interfaces that minimize round trips.
+Cache frequently accessed data locally.

 Evolution and Alternatives